markolbert/WindowsUtilities/readme.md

 # J4JSoftware.WindowsUtilities

+This library requires Net9 and has nullability enabled.

-The library repository is available on [github](https://github.com/markolbert/ProgrammingUtilities/blob/master/WindowsUtilities/docs/readme.md).
+The library repository is available on [github](https://github.com/markolbert/ProgrammingUtilities/WindowsUtilities).

 The change log is [available here](docs/changes.md).